 All replacements will be moved to SC from LSEs (RSI1B)

 Please find below an example of how to correctly submit replacements on the RA plan to prevent the RR issue.
+Notice in the correct screenshot below, the user has added a “R” to the contract ID to make them unique.